vhaasteren/nltiming/README.md

 timing parameters inside the likelihood while the remaining linear nuisance parameters are analytically marginalized.
-The same model configuration drives both likelihood frontends and both sampler stacks (NumPyro NUTS via a JAX-capable timing engine, or PTMCMCSampler), and every run is decodable from small on-disk artifacts with no live model objects.
-Note: much of this was inspired by [Vela.jl](https://github.com/abhisrkckl/Vela.jl), and earlier work in TempoNest.
+The same model configuration drives both likelihood frontends and both sampler stacks (NumPyro NUTS via a JAX-capable timing engine, or PTMCMCSampler).
+Much of this was inspired by [Vela.jl](https://github.com/abhisrkckl/Vela.jl), and earlier work in TempoNest.

+Like Vela.jl, the timing model parameters are not sampled directly; due to high covariances and parameter scale differences, the sampler sees a transformed set of parameters in some latent space.
+The Vela.jl `"standardized"` parameter transformation is available where each parameter is transformed individually, and the `"whitening`" transformation is available that transforms the whole space simultaneously.
+When sampling with with `enterprise`/`PTMCMCSampler` this requires some extra scaffolding.

 ## Ownership: `nltiming` owns model semantics, not sampler execution

 `nltiming` supplies native objects at the two likelihood frontends:

 - **Discovery:** `sampling.numpyro.model(...)` returns an ordinary
+  zero-argument NumPyro model (with `.to_df` for decoded timing columns).
-  zero-argument NumPyro model.
-Sample it with `sampling.numpyro.nuts` (a convenience recipe), raw `numpyro.infer.NUTS`/`MCMC`, or Discovery's `makesampler_nuts` — all three run the identical model.
+  Sample it with `sampling.numpyro.nuts`, Discovery's `makesampler_nuts` + `run_nuts_with_checkpoints`, or — as a power-user
+  option — raw `numpyro.infer.NUTS`/`MCMC`.
+All three run the identical model.
 - **Enterprise:** `ntm.enterprise_signal()` returns ordinary Enterprise
   `Parameter` objects (a joint vector parameter under full whitening).
   Sample the resulting `PTA` exactly like any other Enterprise analysis —